hbj9807/LiMRSF/README.md

 We have tested our system with `Unity Editor 2020.3.42f1`

 ### 3.2.1 **ROS: ROS-TCP-Endpoint**
-This tool is for connecting ROS and Unity through TCP-network in `ROS`.
+This tool is for connecting ROS and Unity through TCP network in `ROS`.
 `git clone https://github.com/Unity-Technologies/ROS-TCP-Endpoint.git`

 ### 3.2.2 **Unity: ROS-TCP-Connector**:
-This tool is for connecting ROS and Unity through TCP-network in `Unity`.
+This tool is for connecting ROS and Unity through TCP network in `Unity`.
 Follow Installation Guide [Link](https://github.com/Unity-Technologies/ROS-TCP-Connector)

 ### 3.2.3 Install MRTK 2 in the Unity Scene